Where we stand now: E-cigarettes

 "Current cigarette smoking is at an all-time low, which is great news.
 However, it's troubling to see that students are engaging in new risk behaviors, such as using e-cigarettes," CDC Director Tom Frieden said.
 "We must continue to invest in programs that help reduce all forms of tobacco use, including e-cigarettes, among youth."

-In July, more proof of rising use among youth: A study published in Pediatrics looked at cigarette use over a 20-year period by southern California 11th and 12th graders, and found e-cigarettes may well be a gateway drug.
+In July, more proof of rising use among youth: A study published in Pediatrics looked at cigarette use over a 20-year period by Southern California 11th- and 12th-graders and found that e-cigarettes may well be a gateway drug.
 That's dangerous, said the researchers, because it means e-cigarettes are "recruiting a new group of users who would not likely have initiated combustible tobacco product use in the absence of e-cigarettes, which poses a potential threat to the public health of adolescent populations."

 In August, researchers found that vaping for 30 minutes could be just as bad for the human heart as smoking cigarettes.
 A team from the Hippokration General Hospital in Athens, Greece, at the European Society of Cardiology's annual congress presented findings from a small study in which they monitored the hearts of 24 smokers who smoked both regular cigarettes and e-cigarettes for either five or 30 minutes, with the latter considered the average time someone spends vaping.